RichardDorian/AtlasHardware/docs/WebServer.md

 In the `www` folder, there's a file called `.htaccess` which rewrite the URLs to remove the `.php` extension.
 For example, if you request `/test.php`, the server will return a `404` even if the file exists.
 However, if you request `/test`, the server will "call" the `/test/index.php` file.

+We also enable text compression (using `mod_deflate`) to reduce the amount of data sent over the network

+## Note on minification

+If you happen to run the server on a Linux machine, you can use [PageSpeed](https://www.modpagespeed.com/) which is a module made by Google that minifies the HTML, CSS and JavaScript files.
+It's a great tool to use, but it's not required.
+See the download page for Apache [here](https://www.modpagespeed.com/doc/download).